SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 ## Collaborating on Research

-The Research Catalogue allows you to work together on a research exposition with multiple users.
+The Research Catalogue allows you to work together on a research exposition with one or more users.
 This is called collaboration.

+## Realtime collaboration

+For pages created with the graphical editor, you will see the edits of the others directly as they are made, in the other editors (block, html or text-based) you will have to refresh your browser tab to see changes.
+When a tool is being edited by another user, it will get a <span class="blue">blue</span> border.
+When a page is being edited by another user, it will be highlighted in <span class="blue">blue</span>.

 There are 3 types of collaborators: